 In other words, what you start with is what you have to end with.

 Many of the problems you encounter will deal with the total energy of a system.
 The total energy of a system is the sum of its kinetic and potential energy.
-If you lose some potential energy in the system, you gain some kinetic energy and vice-vice versa, but the total energy is constant.
+If you lose some potential energy in the system, you gain kinetic energy and vice-vice versa, but the total energy is constant.

 Know the definitions of physics terms and be precise in your wording